 forgets just how uncertain flight can be.
 Only the expertise of

-prior to each sortie prevents disaster.
-On 20
+aircraft prior to each sortie prevents disaster.

 The only remaining question facing officials was what to do with the wrecked aircraft.
 After a thorough examination of the aircraft, LJ, ANG, and AMC leaders and experts conferred.
 As Alford put it, "it did not take rocket science to determine we did not want to pay what it would take to repair the aircraft, when it was scheduled for retirement in a couple of years anyway."
 As he noted, "we would have made it airworthy just in time to fly it to the bone yard."
 Ultimately, those involved all agreed to scrap the old bird.
 Over the following weeks several workers removed usable parts to act as replacement items for the remaining C‑141Cs.